blazdivjak/rzpproject/README.md

-Network of VirtualDevices playint MIDI
+Network of VirtualDevices playing MIDI
 ==========

 Network of VirtualSpeakers and VirtualInstruments for streaming and playing MIDI.